semantic-flow/sflo/documentation/dev.general-guidance.md

 ### Semantic Mesh

 A dereferenceable, versioned collection of semantic data and supporting resources, where every HTTP URI returns meaningful content.
+See [[concept.mesh]]

 #### Core Components